 One Workgroup member noted that ANM schemes are not always active, so there could be occasions where generators behind these schemes could participate in the BM.

+Interaction with the smaller Generators and Aggregators

+The ESO Workgroup Representatives presented an overview of the GC0117 Modification to the Association of Decentralised Energy Industrial Forum on the 5 October 2023 and the Flexibility Forum on the 19 October 2023 seeking their views and comments in relation to the proposed modification.
+Following these presentations, no comments were received.

+In the latter stages of the Workgroup phase, representation from smaller Generators attended the Workgroups.

 Connections Reform

 A number of Stakeholder representatives highlighted the issue of the connections queue and the ability to enable Generators to connect in a more timely manner.
 These issues are being progressed separately through the Reserve Developer Capacity and Technical Limits, which a number of stakeholders noted could have an impact on GC0117.

 The ENA wrote to the Code Administrator highlighting their concerns in November 2023 (Annex 26).
 The Code Administrator shared this letter with the Proposer and the wider Workgroup and invited comments.

+The Proposer acknowledged the letter but was of the opinion that it should not delay the progress of GC0117.
+They also noted that:

+the work on GC0117 has been well known to the ENA’s Open Networks initiative for many years, allowing ample time for considering the implications of GC0117 ahead of undertaking further work;

+prior to receiving the letter, the Workgroup had agreed to complete their Workgroup Vote at the following meeting; and

+the points raised within the letter could be highlighted as part of the Code Administrator Consultation.

+The ESO Technical Codes Team will continue to work with their Connections Reform colleagues regarding GC0117.
+There is still further work to be done in this area but the view at this stage is that there should be no reason why GC0117 and the Connections Reform work cannot coexist side by side.
+Going forward, the key objectives are:

+release the volume of Embedded which has applied in a timely manner (i.e. unlock the connections queue)

+ensure Network Constraints can be managed.

+ensure Embedded Generation above 10MW can be instructed in the most economic and efficient manner*

+*The key is ensuring the connections queue is not unlocked at the expense of having much higher future balancing costs.

+Several DNO Workgroup members echoed the concerns raised by the ENA, noting that the implementation date of GC0117 is several years away.
+They also advocated for further engagement with the SCG and Open Networks to work towards a whole system solution and noted that the current Original solution was not consulted on in the Workgroup Consultation, including the removal of BELLAs as an option.

+The Proposer later responded to the DNO views, highlighting the importance of progressing GC0117 due to the time required for implementation and the consequential modifications.
+The Proposer also highlighted that there has been significant engagement with the SCG and Open Networks throughout the progress of this Modification.
+It is the Proposer’s purview to change their solution at any point prior to publishing of the Workgroup report.

 Interactions

-A discussion took place Ofgem on 16 August 2023 to give an overview of the potential changes required in other codes, and it was agreed that these could follow after a decision on GC0117 had been made on the basis of:
+A discussion took place between the Code Adminstrator and Ofgem on 16 August 2023 to give an overview of the potential changes required in other codes, and it was agreed that these could follow after a decision on GC0117 had been made on the basis of:

 The majority of changes relate to the Original Proposal which has an implementation date of the 01 June 2027 which should provide adequate time for these changes to be raised.